miaaa0118/wzha0973_9103_tut1/README.md

 ![Before the sun rises](readmeImages/pic2.png)
 ![Before the sun rises](readmeImages/pic3.png)

-*Italic Text* The sketch demonstrates autonomous motion of the sun, achieved by decrementing its vertical position during each execution of the 'draw()' function.
-This motion ceases when the conditional expression in the if statement evaluates to false, specifically when 'sunHeight' is less than or equal to 130.
+* The sketch demonstrates autonomous motion of the sun, achieved by decrementing its vertical position during each execution of the 'draw()' function.
+This motion ceases when the conditional expression in the if statement evaluates to false, specifically when 'sunHeight' is less than or equal to 130. *